 SANDRIDGE MISSISSIPPIAN TRUST I (SDT) today announced a quarterly distribution for the three-month period ended December 31, 2018 (which primarily relates to production attributable to the Trust’s interests from September 1, 2018 to November 30, 2018) of approximately $1.2 million, or $0.0439 per unit.
 The Trust makes distributions on a quarterly basis on or about the 60th day following the completion of each quarter.
 The distribution is expected to occur on or before February 22, 2019 to holders of record as of the close of business on February 8, 2019.

-During the three-month production period ended February 28, 2019, the average natural gas price received from the sale of minerals attributable to the Trust’s interests increased as compared to the three-month period ended November 30, 2018.
-This increase, however, was offset by a decrease in combined sales volumes and lower oil and natural gas liquids (“NGL”) average prices received from the sale of minerals attributable to the Trust’s interests compared to the previous period.
+During the three-month production period ended November 30, 2018, combined sales volumes were higher than the previous period and natural gas prices increased.
+This increase, however, was offset by a decrease in oil and natural gas liquids (“NGL”) prices.
 As no additional development wells will be drilled, the Trust’s production is expected to decline each quarter during the remainder of its life.

-As previously announced, the Trustee intends to withhold the greater of $35,000 or 3.5% of the funds otherwise available for distribution each quarter to gradually increase existing cash reserves by a total of approximately $425,000.
-The calculated withholding for this distribution is approximately $37,000.
+As announced on December 19, 2018, commencing with this distribution, the Trustee intends to withhold the greater of $35,000 or 3.5% of the funds otherwise available for distribution each quarter to gradually increase existing cash reserves by a total of approximately $425,000.
+The calculated withholding for this distribution is approximately $45,000.
 This cash is reserved to pay or provide for the payment of future known, anticipated or contingent expenses or liabilities.